SathyaNeom/GIS_Project/docs/FUTURE_UPGRADES.md

 ## Conclusion

-This roadmap provides a structured approach to evolving the Electronic Services application from its current foundation to a production-ready, enterprise-grade solution.
+This roadmap provides a structured approach to evolving the GPS_Device_Proj application from its current foundation to a production-ready, enterprise-grade solution.
 Priorities should be adjusted based on business requirements, user feedback, and resource availability.

 ---

 **Document Version:** 1.0
-**Last Updated:** Oct 2025
+**Last Updated:** Nov 2025
 **Next Review:** Quarterly

 **Note:** This roadmap is a living document and should be updated as priorities change, new